 Save the Planet: Focus on Methane

-A landmark report from the U.N.
+In 2021, a landmark report from the U.N.
 Intergovernmental Panel on Climate Change (IPCC) sounded the alarm that additional warming is inevitable.
 Countries must make “strong, rapid, and sustained” reductions in carbon dioxide—the most abundant and damaging greenhouse gas.
-For the first time, the report also documents that reducing methane is the best and fastest strategy for slowing global warming.
-Bottom line: incentivizing further reductions in methane is critically important to staving off catastrophic impacts.
+For the first time, the report also documented that reducing methane is the best and fastest strategy for slowing global warming.
+This means that incentivizing further reductions in methane is critically important to staving off catastrophic impacts.

 What the experts are saying:

 “Quickly reducing methane could counteract global warming, while also improving air quality.”

 – Maisa Rojas Corradi, IPCC Report Co-author, University of Chile

 “Cutting methane is the single biggest and fastest strategy for slowing down warming.”

 – Durwood Zaulke, President, Institute for Governance and Sustainable Development, Washington, D.C.